Table of Contents

 “My chest softened and my throat relaxed.”

-These are very common stress presentations in caregiving professions, without implying that this sample represents healthcare workers.
+These stress presentations are commonly discussed in caregiving and other high-demand interpersonal roles, without implying that this sample represents healthcare professionals specifically.

 6. Measurement Approach